Skip to main content

 About

-Double Dragon Gaiden: Rise Of The Dragons is a single player and multiplayer casual hack and slash game.
+Double Dragon Gaiden: Rise Of The Dragons is a single player and multiplayer casual hack and slash game with a post-apocalyptic theme.
 It was developed by Secret Base Pte Ltd and was released on July 27, 2023.
 It received negative reviews from critics and positive reviews from players.

 Skip User Reviews

-• The pixel art style and remixed soundtrack pay homage to the original Double Dragon games, enhancing the nostalgic feel.
+• Excellent pixel art style and animation with nostalgic and well-composed soundtrack paying homage to classic Double Dragon games.

 • gameplay